Chinese mainland reports 1 new imported COVID-19 case

-Of the total imported cases, 1,505 had been discharged from hospitals after recovery, and 176 remained hospitalized with four in severe conditions, the commission said.
+Of the total imported cases, 1,611 had been discharged from hospitals after recovery, and 80 remained hospitalized with three in severe conditions, the commission said.

 No deaths had been reported from the imported cases.